togzhan23/nosql-/README.md

 # nosql
 # To-Do App Backend

+Final assignment for Advanced Databases (NoSQL).
+Teamwork by Togzhan Oral and Yelnura Akhmetova.

 ## Overview
 This is the backend service for a To-Do application, built using Node.js and Express.
 It provides APIs for user authentication and task management, utilizing MongoDB as the database.